peter-murray/win_ec2_get_tags/README.md

 # win_ec2_get_tags

-Ansible module that can get the EC2 Tags for the instance that it is running on and set them as facts for the play.
+Ansible module that can get the EC2 Tags for the instance that it is executing on.